Free LASIK Consultation: Call (855) 875-2020 9:00am–5:00pm

 Age-Related Macular Degeneration

 Age-related macular degeneration (AMD) is a chronic eye disease that can cause blurred vision or complete central vision loss.
+In fact, it is the leading cause of blindness in patients 60 or older.
 The macula is a portion of the retina that is responsible for detailed vision and central vision.

 Macular degeneration has two forms, dry macular degeneration (dry AMD), and the more advanced wet macular degeneration (wet AMD).
 Most cases start as the dry type and in 10-20% of people, it progresses to wet.
-There is currently no cure for macular degeneration, but it can be possible to slow the progression of the disease and prevent severe vision loss.
+There is currently no cure for macular degeneration, but it can be possible to slow the progression in early stages and prevent severe vision loss.
 You can discuss with our doctors the best way to manage the disease.
 Symptoms are painless and usually begin gradually.
 They can include:

 Expand Your Knowledge